-- ▶ During activation and operation of the gas cooker, no flammable objects or highly inflammable objects such as dishcloths, napkins etc. must be near the gas cooker.
-Fire hazard! - ► The process of ignition must be visible from above and must not be covered by cooking pans placed on the cooker. - ▶ If there is a flame protection, always put it up when using the gas cooker. - ▶ Depending on the model, the gas cooker cover is held closed by a spring.
+- During activation and operation of the gas cooker, no flammable objects or highly inflammable objects such as dishcloths, napkins etc. must be near the gas cooker.
+Fire hazard! - The process of ignition must be visible from above and must not be covered by cooking pans placed on the cooker. - If there is a flame protection, always put it up when using the gas cooker.
+Before driving, remove the flame protection and store it safely. - The gas cooker cover is held closed by a spring.
 When closing there is danger of getting injured!

-- Do not use the glass gas cooker cover as a hob. - Do not close the gas cooker cover while the gas cooker is in operation. - Do not apply pressure on the gas cooker cover when it is closed. - ▶ Keep the gas cooker cover open after cooking until the burners are cool.
+- > Do not use the glass gas cooker cover as a hob. - > Do not close the gas cooker cover while the gas cooker is in operation. - > Do not apply pressure on the gas cooker cover when it is closed. - Keep the gas cooker cover open after cooking until the burners are cool.
 Otherwise the glass plate could shatter.

-- Only use pots and pans whose diameter is appropriate for the gas cooker burners. - ▶ When the flame goes out, the thermocouple automatically cuts the gas supply.
+- Only use pots and pans whose diameter is appropriate for the gas cooker burners. - $\triangleright \quad$ When the flame goes out, the thermocouple automatically cuts the gas supply. - ▷ Further information can be obtained in the manufacturer's instruction manual.